demisto/content/Packs/Iboss/Integrations/Iboss/README.md

 #### Human Readable Output

->URL removed successfully.
+>`iboss.com` removed from policy 1 allow list.

 ### iboss-remove-entity-from-block-list
 ***
-Removes entities from a block list
+Removes domains, IPs, and/or URLs to a block list.

 #### Base Command